epsrc-abcd/abcd-website/event/README.md

 >> **IDE and editor features** that support session types, such as
      type-directed code completion, highlighting, and error messages.

+>> **Type inference and synthesis** approaches that check that programs
+     are consistent without requiring the programmer to write out onerous types in full.

+>> **Behavioural types and objects.** Formal session calculi are often
+     based on pi calculus, but real-world interactive systems are mostly object-oriented.

 Discarded ideas
 ------

-We considered posing "challenge" problems and inviting each participating team to present solutions to one or more of these.
-This would probably lead to repetition on the day, and require a fair amount of coordination prior to the event.
-Allowing the participants to propose the challenge problems would mitigate the problem of potential repetition, but require even more coordination and lead-time prior to the event.
-Moreover the effort involved in participating should not be onerous.
+An earlier idea was to pose "challenge" problems and invite each participating team to present solutions to several of these.
+This would probably lead to repetition on the day; it would also require some lead-time and coordination prior to the event.
+Allowing the participants to propose the challenge problems would mitigate the problem of potential repetition, but require even more lead-time and coordination ahead of the event.
+Either variant also involves additional work for participants, which might discourage submissions.

 Better to take things one step at a time: first an event emphasising programming over theory.
 If that is a success, we can think about a